 Where T= number of feeding holes on treated strip

-C= number of feeding holes control strip
+C= number of feeding holes control strip this equation is misplaced here.
+Kindly transfer to section under anti-feedant bioassay

 Independent sample t-test was used to analyze the differences between the feeding holes on the treated strip and the feeding holes on the control strip.
 Tukey’s multiple test was used to assess the differences in antifeedant rates of the two botanicals and different concentrations.
 Results with p < 0.05 were considered significant.